 The Arlington Public Schools is proud to have participated in early pilots of COVID-19 pooled testing during the 2020-21 School Year.
-Our Pooled Testing program was among the strongest in the Commonwealth, with more than 90% participation in some of our schools.
-The APS will continue to provide pooled COVID-19 testing for our students and staff for as long as this program remains necessary to monitor the spread and presence of COVID-19 in our schools.
+Our Routine COVID-19 Testing program was among the strongest in the Commonwealth, with more than 90% participation in some of our schools.
+The APS will continue to provide routine COVID testing for our students and staff for as long as this program remains necessary to monitor the spread and presence of COVID-19 in our schools.

 Why is Participation Important even for Vaccinated Students and Staff?
-High participation in pooled testing allows us to monitor the prevalence of COVID-19 in our student and staff community.
+High participation in routine COVID-19 testing allows us to monitor the prevalence of COVID-19 in our student and staff community.
 It also allows us to know if "breakthrough" cases (infection of vaccinated individuals) are occurring in any schools.
 Finally, our ability to relax other restrictions, such as masking, relies upon our confidence in a low prevalence of COVID-19 in our schools.

-We must acquire parental consent for participation in COVID-19 pooled testing for the new school year.
+We must acquire parental consent for participation in routine COVID-19 testing for the new school year.
 The following steps are critical to ensure the success of this program:

-- All new and returning families must set up their PowerSchool Portal Accounts.
-This platform contains the Returning Student Update Forms that contain the consent for Pooled Testing. - All new and returning families must complete their Returning Student Update Forms NO LATER THAN SEPTEMBER 1st, 2021.
-In addition to ensuring that we have the most up-to-date contact information for students, these forms include a consent form for Pooled and Rapid COVID-19 Testing.
-We strongly encourage all families to participate in the APS Pooled Testing Program.
+• All new and returning families must set up their PowerSchool Portal Accounts.
+This platform contains the Returning Student Update Forms that contain the consent for Routine Pooled Testing.

+All new and returning families must complete their Returning Student Update Forms NO LATER THAN SEPTEMBER 1st, 2021.
+In addition to ensuring that we have the most up-to-date contact information for students, these forms include a consent form for all COVID-19 Testing in our schools.
+We strongly encourage all families to participate in the APS Routine COVID-19 Testing Program.

-Last school year, APS required high school athletes to participate in pooled testing; athletes will continue to be required to participate in pooled testing for as long as we maintain the program.
+Last school year, APS required high school athletes to participate in pooled testing; athletes will continue to be required to participate in routine COVID-19 testing for as long as we maintain the program.
 Parents of athletes must complete the RSU and consent to COVID-19 Pooled Testing Participation in order for their child to participate in AHS sports.